Collectibles We Grade & Policies

 Declared Value Policy

 Submitters to NGC UK are required to list a declared value for each collectible in their submission.
-By submitting a collectible and listing a declared value, the submitter agrees that the declared value represents the current fair market value of the submitted collectible.
+By submitting a collectible and listing a declared value, the submitter agrees that the declared value represents the current fair market value (FMV) of the submitted collectible.
+The declared value must represent the FMV of a genuine collectible of that same issue and variety in the same approximate condition.

 If you do not know the collectible’s current fair market value, you can assign a declared value based on the price you paid for the collectible (if purchased recently), a value you found in a price guide, the price a dealer offered to pay you for the collectible or other reasonable determining method.

 NGC UK does not assign values to collectibles.
 If NGC UK determines that a collectible is undervalued and does not qualify for the tier or services selected, it may adjust the tier and charge the appropriate difference in CCS services, grading and/or services fees based on its determination of the collectible’s current Fair Market Value.
+(Note: NGC UK will adjust the tier even if the collectible is later determined to be not genuine, altered or otherwise ungradable.)
 NGC UK will not, however, change the declared value originally assigned by the submitter.

 The declared value is used to insure a collectible while it is at NGC UK’s facility and, for collectibles that are shipped by NGC UK to CGC in the US for grading, to insure a collectible while it is in transit.
 In addition, in the extremely rare event that a collectible is lost or damaged while at NGC UK’s facility, the submitter will be compensated based on the collectible’s current Fair Market Value (as defined below) in the condition in which it was received by NGC UK; provided that in no event will the compensation exceed the declared value listed by the submitter on the NGC UK Submission Form.
 It is therefore very important that the declared value listed by the submitter represent the collectible’s current fair market value.